 You may also frost the cake, but I like the lighter texture with the powdered sugar.

-This cake is also delicious served with ice cream.
+This easy 3 ingredient chocolate cake is also delicious served with ice cream.

 Vanilla ice cream is good, but this homemade mint chocolate chip ice cream is even better.

 More Delicious Recipes

 I love making and sharing super quick and easy recipes that anyone can follow.
 That’s why I focus on the “express” part of Southern Home Express.